GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### One of the things I’ve been pushing is code reading.
+I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
 >
-> ~ *Kent Beck*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts